mlorentedev/mlorentedev.github.io/_posts/2024-09-15-scaling-beyond-a-single-server.md

   - "system design"
   - "architecture"
 readtime: true
-language: en
+lang: en
-lang-ref: intro
 ---

+> ⚡️ **TL;DR**
-In this post, I will discuss how to build a system from scratch that supports a single user and gradually scales to support one million users.
+> In this post, I will discuss how to build a system from scratch that supports a single user and gradually scales to support one million users.

 ### Single server architecture